gpeterson406/GreenwoodBanner_Book/_book/08-multipleLinearRegression.md

 To make this visually clearer, Figure \@ref(fig:Figure8-19) contains the regression lines that were estimated for each group.
-For any *SATM*, the differencein the groups is the 0.313 coefficient from the ``SEXFEMALE`` or ``SEXINDICATOR`` row of the model summaries.
+For any *SATM*, the difference in the groups is the 0.313 coefficient from the ``SEXFEMALE`` or ``SEXINDICATOR`` row of the model summaries.
 For example, at *SATM*=50, the difference in terms of predicted average first year GPAs between males and females is displayed as a difference between 2.15 and 2.46.